pluska/cleaner-app/README.md

-# CleanPlanner - Home Cleaning Task Manager
+# SparkClean - Home Cleaning Task Manager

 A modern web application for managing home cleaning tasks with intelligent scheduling and progress tracking.